junghyey/grinnell-elephant/manual_testing_protocol.md

 ## SettingsView Manual Testing

 ### Goal
-Ensure that all buttons and views within the `SettingsView` function as intended, including correct navigation, updates to app state (such as theme and mode), and time configuration changes.
+Ensure that all buttons and views within the `SettingsView` (settingsPage) function as intended, including correct navigation, updates to app state (such as theme and mode), and time configuration changes.
 This tests the settingsPage.

 ### Requirements